The chemistry facilities at Berea College include:

 - a Ocean Optics USB4000 UV/Vis Spectrometer with Quantum Northwest TC125 temperature controller,

 - a Finnigan LCQ Deca XP Max Electrospray Mass Spectrometer with Finnigan Surveyor Autosampler/HPLC interface,

 - an HP 5890 GC with a 5972 Mass Spectrometer Detector, an HP 5890 GC with TCD detector,

 - a Waters 1525/2487 HPLC with column heater and dual-wavelength detector,

 - a Buck Accusys 211 Flame Atomic Absorption Spectrometer,

-- and one smaller laboratory for upperclassmen (advanced lab sequence) with 16 individual hoods.
+- one smaller laboratory with 8 hood stations for advanced lab and lectures with seating for 16 (MAC470),

-We currently own a 300 MHz JEOL Eclipse ECX Nuclear Magnetic Resonance Spectrometer which is equipped with a z-field gradient amplifier, a gradient probe, multinuclear capability, a 1.0 kW AMT 10-130 MHz power amplifier, a Jakobsen MAS probe supplied through Varian and a variety of other accessories.
+We currently own a 500 MHz JEOL ECZR Nuclear Magnetic Resonance Spectrometer which is equipped with a z-field gradient amplifier, a gradient probe, multinuclear capability, a 3.6mm MAS probe, and a variety of other accessories.
 We use this instrument in research as well as for various laboratory experiments in our undergraduate curriculum.